-- A Bachelors Degree in Forestry, Range Management, Biology, Natural Resource Management or a related discipline; AND - A minimum of 5 years of recent (within the last 7 years), related experience; OR - An equivalent combination of education and related experience (e.g., Diploma and 7 years' experience) may be considered. - As a condition of employment, candidates must have, or obtain (within six months of commencing employment), and maintain, professional accreditation with the appropriate BC professional association.
+- A Bachelor's Degree in Forestry, Range Management, Biology, Natural Resource Management or a related discipline; AND, - A minimum of five (5) years of recent (within the last seven (7) years), related experience; OR, - An equivalent combination of education and related experience (e.g., Diploma and seven (7) years' experience) may be considered. - As a condition of employment, candidates must have, or obtain (within six (6) months of commencing employment), and maintain, professional accreditation with the appropriate BC professional association.
+Confirmation of registration/eligibility is required before an offer of employment can be made.